 As you might imagine, it can be difficult to receive a higher rating for asthma alone, as there are myriad different symptoms required and your FEV-1 values must be significantly low to qualify.

-That said, is there any way you can use your sleep apnea to increase and improve your rating?
+Is there any way to use sleep apnea to increase and improve your asthma VA rating?

 As you do so, keep in mind that sleep apnea is considered a secondary condition to asthma.
 As mentioned before, this is because people suffering from asthma will often develop new-onset sleep apnea symptoms, meaning that if the two are linked, asthma is the primary condition.

-Asthma isn’t the only condition linked to sleep apnea.
-In addition, you may be able to improve your disability rating even more if you also suffer from the following conditions and can prove a viable service connection:
+Additionally, asthma isn’t the only condition linked to sleep apnea.
+In addition, you may be able to increase your disability rating even more if your sleep apnea secondary to asthma also causes you to develop the following conditions:

 Once your claim is approved and you get your rating back, it’s time to crunch the numbers.
 Starting with your highest rating, use our VA Math Calculator to determine how much your secondary conditions helped your cause.